qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 #.
 Click on the :guilabel:`Merge` algorithm from the
    :menuselection:`GDAL --> Raster miscellaneous` menu.
 #.
 As we did for the :ref:`Create a Virtual raster <tm_virtual_raster>`, use
-   the |browseButton| to choose which layers you want to merge.
+   the :guilabel:`...` button to choose which layers you want to merge.

    You can also specify a Virtual raster as input, and then all of the rasters that it consists of will be processed.